 Most users will want to have a system repository in place.
 This is why we discuss repositories first.

-Should I use standard repository for base libraries or my own?
+Should I use a standard repository for base libraries or create my own?

 The first question to answer is if you can rely on your upstream repository that comes with the system.
 Let's assume you run a Raspberry Pi with the Rasbian Buster repository.
 Usually the libaries released in main (stable) are quite reliable.
 In this case it might make sense to leave the official Raspbian repositories as main source for apt-get.
 But if your system is ultra critical or you rely on a much less tested upstream repository it might make sense to clone the repository into a custom one and only add new packages that have been thoroughly tested by your organization.
 Here you would remove the standard repository.
 The later allows very granular control but obviously demands a lot of work.